psychopy/psychopy/docs/source/builder/components/movie.rst

 name : string
     Everything in a PsychoPy experiment needs a unique name.
 The name should contain only letters, numbers and underscores (no puncuation marks or spaces).

-startTime : float or integer
+start :
-    The time (relative to the beginning of this Routine) that the stimulus should first appear.
+    The time that the stimulus should first appear.
+See :ref:`startStop` for details.

-duration :
+stop :
-    The duration for which the stimulus is presented.
-See :ref:`duration` for details.
+    Governs the duration for which the stimulus is presented (if you want to cut a movie short).
+    Usually you can leave this blank and insert the `Expected` duration just for visualisation purposes.
+See :ref:`startStop` for details.

 movie : string
     The filename of the movie, including the path.
 The path can be absolute or relative to the location of the experiment (.psyexp) file.